CaptainDouche/esp_smartcfg_linux/README.md

 A command line version of the ESPTouch SmartConfig App (https://github.com/EspressifApp/EsptouchForAndroid).
-Tested on Raspberry.
+* Tested on Raspberry.
-Tested on Windows.
+* Tested on Windows.
-Implemented but not tested for hidden Wifis.
+* Implemented but not tested for hidden Wifis.

 Build:

-Build via `make`, then a subdirectory bin appears with the executeable.
+Build via `make`, then a subdirectory `bin` appears with the executeable `smartcfg`.

 Usage: